geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 I guess you can just, yeah, kind of loop it.
 If it's in the same process as cache, right?
 No, no, no, no.
-But then what if it's like, how does it go in the Beam cache?
+But then what if it's like, how does it go in the BEAM cache?
 I mean, isn't it all you..
 I don't know, maybe it picks the same thing every time.

 ##### need for speed